Who: Oasis Hub Waterloo

 Our scheme plans to untap the potential of the large communities served by Oasis Hub Waterloo to find lasting solutions for the high rates of child obesity locally, by co-producing innovative and scalable activities with local Oasis schools, small businesses, and children and families living in the area.

 Healthspace’s work comes under two main strands for the pilot project:

-Creating healthier environments comes hand-in-hand with understanding and responding to the needs of the communities and stakeholders we're working with.
-We launched the Healthspace survey through Commonplace to better understand how easy it is to have a healthy lifestyle around Waterloo and North Lambeth, find out what people want to see improve and help us better tailor the project.
+We also launched the Healthspace survey through Commonplace to better understand how easy it is to have a healthy lifestyle around Waterloo and North Lambeth to find out what people want to see improve.
+Creating healthier environments comes hand-in-hand with understanding and responding to the needs of the communities and stakeholders we're working with, in turn helping us better tailor the project.

 Lambeth and Southwark have some of the highest rates of child obesity in the country.
 Local areas with the highest obesity rates correlate with higher levels of deprivation.